 Although this internal crisis is a natural part of moving up to level two for sensitive teenagers, it is rarely greeted by adults as a movement forward, rarely processed with the adolescent in terms of their personality development, and it’s tempting for all involved to say...

 An easier land waits behind but a meaningful land waits ahead.
 In essence, mental health struggles are the battleground between the trenches of level one and level three, and it takes an enormous amount of mental energy to make it out healthy.
 Many are lost in a confusing crossfire within themselves due to suicide, addiction, or a painfully private struggle.
-Those that make it to level three have survived their own thoughts and often already understand they have something profound to be thankful for.
+Those that make it to level three have survived their own thoughts.

 This Leaves a Large Question: